Eye examination: Family history of eye conditions

+The 8-Point eye exam

 Visual acuity

 Visual acuity is the eyes ability to detect fine details and is the quantitative measure of the eye's ability to see an in-focus image at a certain distance.
 The standard definition of normal visual acuity (20/20 or 6/6 vision) is the ability to resolve a spatial pattern separated by a visual angle of one minute of arc.
 The terms 20/20 and 6/6 are derived from standardized sized objects that can be seen by a "person of normal vision" at the specified distance.
-For example, if one can see at a distance of 20 ft an object that normally can be seen at 20 ft, then one has 20/20 vision.
-If one can see at 20 ft what a normal person can see at 40 ft, then one has 20/40 vision.
-Put another way, suppose you have trouble seeing objects at a distance and you can only see out to 20 ft what a person with normal vision can see out to 200 feet, then you have 20/200 vision.
-The 6/6 terminology is used in countries using the metric system, and that represents the distance in metres.
+For example, if one can see at a distance of 20 ft an object that can normally be seen at 20 ft, then one has 20/20 vision.
+Likewise, if one can see at 20 ft what a normal person can see at 40 ft, then one has 20/40 vision.
+The 6/6 terminology is used in countries using the metric system, and that represents the distance in meters since 6 meters are roughly equal to 20 feet.